winitzki/scall/tutorial/programming_dhall.md

 To create a hierarchical library structure of modules and submodules, the Dhall library uses nested records.
 Each module has a top-level file called `package.dhall` that defines a record with all values from that module.
 Some of those values are again records containing values from other modules (that also define their own `package.dhall` in turn).
-The top level of Dhall's Prelude is a file called `[package.dhall](https://prelude.dhall-lang.org/package.dhall)` that contains a record with all modules in the Prelude.
+The   [top level of Dhall's Prelude](https://prelude.dhall-lang.org/package.dhall)   is a record containing all modules.
-A Dhall file may import the entire Prelude and access its submodules like this:
+A Dhall file may import the entire Prelude and access its  modules like this:
 ```dhall
 let p = https://prelude.dhall-lang.org/package.dhall -- Takes a while to import!
 let x = p.Bool.not (p.Natural.greaterThan 1 2)     -- We can use any module now.